CFHS code : AG219

 Monument : Triangular block/Kerb stones

 Above information from Cambridge Family History Society Survey

-Monument We have not been able to photograph this monument as it lies in dense undergrowth 3 rows west of the west path.
-Close to the east west path.
+We have not been able to photograph this monument as it lies in dense undergrowth three rows west of the west path, close to the east west path.